-In today’s content marketing world, there’s a lot of pressure to produce copy and lots of it.
+In today’s content marketing world, there’s a lot of pressure to produce copy, and lots of it.
 I know.
 It’s hard to keep up.
 There's pressure to create website or blog copy continually.
 It’s tough.
 I get it.
 You see what looks like the answer, an ad for cheap copy development.
-You can buy blog posts for $20, $50, $75 each.
+You can buy blog posts for $20, $50, or $75 each.
 Could this work for your blog?
 Can you buy your way out of the never-ending content development circle?
 Could off-shore copy development be right for you?
 Spoiler alert: not likely.
 You know the adage, if it seems too good to be true, it probably is?
 It applies to copy development also.

 1. When you know content marketing and copy development you can spot something that’s been off-shored so quickly.
 While what they’ve written may technically be OK, it’s not written in a manner that a native English speaker would speak or write.
 It often feels odd when reading.
 It may be keyword stuffed or use terms that aren't used today.